-I’ve always had a love for cooking, and more so in the past few years a love for eating!
-My real love for cooking began when I was 9 years old with a babysitter who would watch us nightly while my mother worked and my dad was deployed to the Gulf War.
+I’ve always had a love for cooking, and more so over the past decade… eating!
+My real love for cooking began when I was 9 years old.
+My dad was deployed to the Gulf War and my mom worked part time out of the home.
+We had a babysitter a few nights each week.
 I was tired of eating microwave dinners night after night, and started experimenting in the kitchen.
 I remember craving breakfast potatoes one evening, and me being a ripe old age of 9 decided to make them.
 I remembered watching my mother fry them in a pan—how hard could it be?
 I diced up a potato and started frying the raw pieces of diced potato in a pan.
 Little did I realize that you can’t fry raw potatoes *well you can, but you need to have a decent amount of oil/butter and a lid to soften them up.
-After that, my mom started giving me basic cooking lessons, and by age 10 I was cooking for my younger brother, our baby sitter, and myself; basic shake-n-bake chicken, canned veggies, and homemade mashed potatoes.
+I was disappointed after they were “done” cooking and they were crunchy raw potatoes still.
+After that, my mom started giving me basic cooking lessons, and by age 10 I was cooking for my younger brother, our baby sitter, and myself; basic shake-n-bake chicken, canned veggies, with homemade mashed potatoes (my mom never made mashed potatoes from a box so that’s one thing I’ve never skimped on).
 I never knew about instant potatoes until I was able to drive and shop for myself!
-From there I read cookbooks and magazines and kept experimenting in the kitchen.
-My dad will tell me that I’ve way surpassed my mother’s cooking (but he’d never say that to her)!
+From there, I read cookbooks and magazines and kept experimenting in the kitchen.
+My dad has told me before that I’ve surpassed my mother’s cooking (but he’d never say that to her)!